 Moors Murderer Ian Brady dies aged 79 following illness

-His death comes just hours after he was urged to "do the right thing" and reveal where the last of his child victims is buried.
+His death, hours after he was urged to "do the right thing" and reveal where the last of his child victims is buried, means he takes some of his secrets about the horrors to his grave.

 A Mersey Care NHS Foundation Trust spokesman said: "We can confirm a 79-year-old patient in long term care at Ashworth High Secure Hospital has died after becoming physically unwell."

+"Those two individuals, Myra Hindley and Ian Brady, they didn't just destroy five young children's lives.

+"For their relentless appeals and false hopes that they gave the families for over 50 years destroyed all of the families as well, even to this day."

-The serial killer, who used the name Ian Stewart-Brady before his death, was a patient at Ashworth Hospital on Merseyside where he was reportedly receiving palliative care.
+The serial killer, who used the name Ian Stewart-Brady before his death, was a patient at Ashworth Hospital where he was reportedly receiving palliative care.

 At a court hearing in February lawyers said he had been bedridden for the last couple of years and it was "fair to say" he was terminally ill, with emphysema among his ailments.

-Brady and Myra Hindley, who died in prison in 2002, tortured and murdered five children in the 1960s.
+Brady and partner Hindley, who died in prison in 2002, tortured and murdered five children in the 1960s.

 Four of the victims were buried on Saddleworth Moor in the south Pennines.